Firnschnee/dual-model-mcp/README.md

 # Dual Model MCP Server

-An MCP (Model Context Protocol) server that queries Claude Sonnet 4.5 and OpenAI GPT-5.1 **in parallel** via OpenRouter and returns structured, multi-perspective responses.
+A MCP (Model Context Protocol) server that queries Claude Sonnet 4.5 and OpenAI GPT-5.1 **in parallel** via OpenRouter and returns structured, multi-perspective responses.

 ## The Problem